Rick's Free Auto Repair Advice

 Why do you care about reserve capacity?

-Reserve capacity is more important for deep cycle applications like a battery used for an electric trolling motor.
-But it’s has some importance reserve capacity for cell phone chargerin automotive applications in cases where you’ve had an engine failure, are stranded and must rely on the battery to provide power for lights or to power your cell phone.
+It used to be important only for deep cycle applications like a battery used for an electric trolling motor.
+But it’s has much more importance reserve capacity for cell phone chargerin automotive applications now because of all the electrical accessories owner plug into the power ports.

 As you can see in this chart, reserve capacity falls as the temperature goes down.
 But reserve capacity is also affected by the rate of discharge.
 As I mentioned above, a battery’s reserve capacity is based on discharging at a rate of 25-amps.
 But Peukert’s law states that a battery’s reserve capacity falls faster as the rate of discharge increases.
 So it’s not a linear rate.
 Draw more amps and you’ll run the battery down at a faster rate.
 To use the example above, if you use the same battery at the same 80°F temp, but draw 50-amps instead of 25-amps, you won’t get 50 minutes of power.
 The battery will drain at a faster rate due to the higher current draw.